CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

   * (3pts) Over-relaxation method of sphere tracing {McGuire 12.1}
   * (2pts) Analytical bounding spheres on objects in the scene {McGuire 12.2/12.3}
   * (1pts) Analytical infinite planes {McGuire 12.3}

+This extra feature list is not comprehensive.
+If you have a particular idea that you would like to implement, please **contact us first** (preferably on the mailing list).

 ### Analysis